noahpierau/articles/decred-messaging-proposal.md

 To me it seems that the suggested messaging is aimed at people who already understand the project and its fundamentals, not at random newcomers.
 This will make it difficult to grow Decred beyond the DCR bubble.

-## Suggested changes
+## Exploring alternatives

 Everyone has been invited to participate in the messaging RFP.
 To me, this symbolizes the true spirit of Decred: a digital collective of sovereign individuals who work together to create value.

 Institutional investors such as [Blockhead Capital](https://www.blockheadcap.com/post/decred-investment-thesis) and [Placeholder](https://www.placeholder.vc/blog/2018/5/12/decred-investment-thesis) (among others) have outlined their DCR investment theses and community members have offered [alternative narrative paths](https://www.reddit.com/r/decred/comments/hg2a9k/forward_thinking_friday_decred_narratives_26_june/).
 All these different ways of explaing Decred are relevant for this RFP.

+It seems that there are 4 messaging categories, each with a different target audience:

+1. cypherpunk, privacy, security, autonomy, freedom, decentralization
+2. number go up, sound money, 21M max, store of value, profit, rewards
+3. infrastructure, open source, reliable software, quality developers
+4. relatable stories, inspiration, positivity, celebrities, adoption

+Remember: multiple different narratives can coexist.
+However, we will be more powerful when we create one overarching message that unifies the community.

+### Possible new messaging

-The core insight, to me, is that we live in disruptive times in which many activities are moving to the digital realm.
-Online collaboration with strangers is the next challenge to solve for humanity.
+The core insight, to me, is that we live in disruptive times.

-Let's explore this positioning:
+Let's explore this narrative:

     Insights - in current disruptive times, our lives are increasingly moving to the digital realm. we cannot rely on old financial systems to preserve our wealth

-    Problem - wealth is best protected when people work together. however, online collaboration to create, store and transact value is difficult (especially with strangers)
+    Problem - wealth is best protected when people work together. however, online collaboration to create and protect value is difficult (especially with strangers)

     Solution - introducing Decred, a digital collective of sovereign individuals who create, store, transact and govern value in a trustless way

     How it works - value can be created in multiple ways (code, content, art, music, video) and is stored and transacted in DCR

-How would the tagline change?
+Our new narrative could be:

-* Decred is a community of digital doomsday preppers
+* Decred is an [online squad](https://otherinter.net/squad-wealth/) of sovereign individuals
+* You can pledge allegiance by obtaining DCR (decentralized credits)
+* If you create value for the collective, you can get paid in DCR
+* Through staking DCR, you become a decision maker with voting rights
-* DCR is community money that is Secure, Adaptable, Sustainable
+* Together, we make sure the project is Secure, Adaptable, Sustainable

-#### How these changes impact other aspects of the site

-Change as little as possible.

-To be determined.
+Final copy should be determined in collaboration with the wider community.

 ## About me